 In addition to public healthcare, there is also a private healthcare system.
 In case you only get a temporary visa, for instance, you will need to get private health insurance because you will not be eligible for the public one.

 Even though the entire healthcare system is well-developed, you shouldn’t relax too much and expect to get everything done in a day.
-Just like with any other procedure, obtaining your health insurance takes some time, so be sure you apply for one early enough and keep in mind that there might be certain restrictions.
-Thus, don’t sign anything before you’ve read the policy carefully.
-Check which services are covered by the insurance and which are not, and then talk with the insurer about the cost of adding some extras.
+Just like with any other procedure, obtaining your health insurance takes time, so be sure you apply for one early enough and keep in mind that there might be certain restrictions.
+Check which services are covered by the insurance and which are not.

 Rest Assured That the Quality of Education Is High

-In addition to top-notch healthcare, Australia is also known for just as high quality of education.
-Some of the best universities in the Land Down Under are located here, such as the University of Sydney, the University of New South Wales and Macquarie University.
+Are you relocating in pursuit of knowledge?
+Some of the best universities in the Land Down Under are located here, such as the University of New South Wales and Macquarie University.
 Besides, if you’re considering taking your kids to this metropolis, you could hardly choose a better place for their education.
-Your little ones can also go to a preschool here (at the age of four).

 Find the Best Type of School for Your Kid

 Depending on individual preferences, there are several types of schools that children can attend: public, private, faith-based, or international.
-It is also somewhat common for students to pick single-sex schools here.
+It’s also somewhat common for students to pick single-sex schools here.

 When it comes to public schools, students are usually chosen depending on zones or catchment areas.
-That’s why many families choose their neighborhood according to their preferred school.
 Some private schools are quite popular, so in that case, you should apply as early as possible.